noriyoshiabe/NASequencer/doc/en/getting_started.md

 C2 | x---            .
 ```

-Then, press [▶] button on toolbar (or short-cut ⌘P key) to play sequence.
+Then, press play button on toolbar (or short-cut ⌘P key) to play sequence.
 You can hear melody of 'C D E F'.

 ### Modify sequence